 The health and safety of both customers and staff is a number one priority for Merseytravel.
-That is why we are continuing to follow national government advice and we are working closely with rail, bus and other transport operators to provide services as safely as possible - please see below for more details.
+That’s why we are continuing to follow national Government advice we’re working closely with rail, bus and other transport operators to provide services as safely as possible - please see below for more details.

 Information can change on a daily basis so our key advice is to keep checking both the national government advice, transport operators websites and social media platforms for the latest information about services.

 The Queensway (Birkenhead) and Kingsway (Wallasey) Mersey Tunnels are currently open.

 Please pay by Fast Tag or contactless card if you can.
 If not please have the correct change ready and use the automatic lanes, as change cannot be given.
 This is to protect both customers and staff.
 You can read more here.

 Mersey Ferries are now running more services both during the week and weekends providing a quick cross river travel option.

 Services from 15 June

 All services will operate from Pier Head and Seacombe.

 Weekday Commuter Service will operate between 07:20 – 11:00 and 15:00 - 19:00.

 Hourly weekday cross river services will operate between 11:00 - 14:00.